ria08/return-risk-analyzer/README.md

 ## 🖥️ Running Locally

+If you want to run this app in your system, follow these steps:

+### ⚙️ Step 1: Create the MySQL Database

 This app connects to a MySQL database using environment variables stored in a `.env` file.
-Follow the steps below to set it up:

-### ⚙️ Step 1: Create the MySQL Database

 Set up your MySQL database with the required tables.
 If you have a `schema.sql` file, you can use:

 ```bash
 mysql -u root -p return_risk_analyzer < schema.sql